Soft Skills: Mehr als nur ein Zusatz

 2. improvement in employee retention and satisfaction

 Diversity and inclusion in the workplace contribute to increased employee satisfaction.
 If employees feel respected and valued, regardless of their origin, gender, sexual orientation or skills, they are more likely to stay with the company in the long term.
-This leads to lower staff turnover rates and a stronger corporate culture.
+This leads to lower turnover rates and a stronger corporate culture.

 3. access to a broader talent pool